hujhax/austin-improv-wiki/Performers/Matt Pollock.md

 **Matt Pollock** is an improv performer.

 ## History
-A post from him about the first improv show he ever saw:<blockquote><p>Theatre Strike Force, a stupidly huge improv troupe at my college.
+A post from him about the first improv show he ever saw:
+> Theatre Strike Force, a stupidly huge improv troupe at my college.
 They performed every other week in the student union.
-I joined up pretty shortly after seeing their show (all short form gamey games), and my free time has been sucked away ever since  :)</p> </blockquote>
+I joined up pretty shortly after seeing their show (all short form gamey games), and my free time has been sucked away ever since  :)
+>

 ## Troupes
 * [[Troupes/ComedySportz|ComedySportz]]